JS-10/SQ_Project_9/README.md

 ## Project Overview

 Welcome to our model-based testing prototype for TiGL!
 This project was developed as part of the Software Quality course (Project 9).
 The goal is to create a model-based testing approach for TiGL, a Titanium Graphical Library commonly used in the aerospace industry for aircraft wing design.
+This repository contains test cases and automation scripts for testing the TiGL Viewer's graphical user interface (GUI) using Model-Based Testing (MBT) and the GraphWalker tool.

 ## Features

-- **Parametric Modeling:** Explore various wing configurations by defining parameters such as span, sweep, and dihedral angles.
-- **Geometry Generation:** Generate 3D wing surfaces based on user-defined parameters.
-- **Aerodynamic Analysis:** Evaluate aerodynamic performance by analyzing lift, drag, and other key factors.
-- **Structural Analysis:** Assess the structural integrity of wing designs through analysis tools.
-- **Mesh Generation:** Create computational meshes for finite element analysis.
+- **Model-Based Testing (MBT):**
+  - Formulate test cases based on the expected behavior of the TiGL Viewer's GUI.
+  - Ensure comprehensive coverage of GUI interactions through structured test cases.

+- **GraphWalker Automation:**
+  - Utilize the GraphWalker tool for automating the execution of formulated test cases.
+  - Benefit from the ability to visualize and analyze test coverage with GraphWalker.

+-**AppleScript/Automator Automation**-
+  - Utilize the Apple Automator tool for automating the execution of formulated test cases.

 ## Getting Started

 Follow these steps to set up and run the model-based testing prototype: